gchandn3413/Sentiment_Analysis_GCP/README.md

 # Twitter Sentiment Analysis on Google Cloud Platform (GCP)
 # Highlights
 This project performs near real time twitter sentiment analysis on Google Cloud Platform.
 It accepts a keyword parameter (or none) as input.
-Then displays a graphical representation of the sentiment of incoming tweets, updated in near real-time.
+It then displays a graphical representation of the sentiment of incoming tweets, updated in near real-time.
 It also allows to filter the tweets based on the keyword and include only those tweets containing the keyword.
 It continues to update automatically as new tweets arrive, until the application is closed.

 The output contains 2 charts.
 1. "Since Start" - displays the live trend based on the # of days back from current date from which the application was started.